pyap-exp/fast_api_note/README.md

     - plutonkit cmd  start
     ```

-    If you can struggles in using plutonkit command, please check the command.yaml for more details.
+    If you have struggles in using plutonkit command, please check the command.yaml for command you can use in this project.